ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other

 Local/intraperitoneal chemotherapy.
 For local chemotherapy, the medication delivery is focused on 1 area or section of the body.
-This is the most common type of chemotherapy used in the treatment of appendix cancer.
 More specifically, it is called intraperitoneal chemotherapy, which is chemotherapy that is given directly into the abdominal cavity.
 Typically, the surgeon will try to remove as much of the tumor as possible (debulking surgery, see above) and then insert a tube in the abdomen through which chemotherapy can be given after the operation.
-In some cases, the chemotherapy is warmed above body temperature to increase its ability to penetrate the tissue that may be lined with tumor cells; this is called hyperthermic (or heated) intraperitoneal chemotherapy.
+In some cases, the chemotherapy is warmed above body temperature to increase its ability to penetrate the tissue that may be lined with tumor cells; this is called hyperthermic (or heated) intraperitoneal chemotherapy (referred to as HIPEC).
 Once chemotherapy is completed, the tube is removed, generally without the need for another operation.

 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or combinations of different drugs at the same time.
 Specific drugs given in systemic chemotherapy for non-carcinoid appendix cancers are similar to those for colorectal cancer and can include fluorouracil (5-FU, Adrucil), leucovorin (Wellcovorin), capecitabine (Xeloda), irinotecan (Camptosar), oxaliplatin (Eloxatin), bevacizumab (Avastin), ziv-aflibercept (Zaltrap), ramucirumab (Cyramza), cetuximab (Erbitux), and panitumumab (Vectibix).

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away when treatment is finished.